georgestarcher/TA-geoip/readme.md

 #Description:

-The Splunk Add-on TA-geoip is just a rough TA to make a Splunk server download the database used by the iplocation command monthly.
+The Splunk Add-on TA-geoip is just a rough TA to make a Splunk server monthly download the database used by the iplocation command.
 It currently is coded for just a linux server.
 It could use a good bit of polish but it is usable.